 This is a great classic piece that can be used all Spring and transition into Fall later.
 My two favorites are the one from J.Crew which is classic and quality.
 I have owned mine for years.
 (Make sure to size down a size when ordering it runs big. )You can also invest in the Sézane one which is a great option.
 The Sézane one sells out quickly so make sure to grab it if you have your eye on it.

 For Spring shoes, I love a good ballet flat.
 These are great for walking around the city/neighborhood.
 I love the Margeaux ones.
 These look just like Repetto and more affordable but have more support on the bottom.
-I also love the look of Sarah Flint. ( I don’t own a pair of Sarah Flint yet) but would love to buy a pair in the future.
+I also love the look of Sarah Flint.
+I have the Natalie flat which I will be taking with me to Paris.
+You can save $50 off your first Sarah Flint order with my code BAREBECCAP at checkout.

-As the weather warms up and we move outside (especially this year as all the bars and restaurants are closed) it’s time to start enjoying our lighter favorites again.
+As the weather warms up and we move outside it’s time to start enjoying our lighter favorites again.
 We’ll see Provençal Rosé making a reappearance, and of course, some good Cru Beaujolais is always a great picnic wine!
 These fresh wines are always good drunk out of plastic cups with some salty saucisson, a hunk of Tomme de Savoie, and some baguette while sitting on the Quai watching the swans go by.
 Via Caroline

 Bistro Salad with goat cheese (this is one of my favorite things to order in Paris for lunch)